-I’d previously offered a resume and selection criteria service because HEAPS of people wanted criteria and I always had a very steady stream of customers.
-The thing is, writing selection criteria is heaps trickier then writing a resume and takes 3 X as long.
-I was fortunate enough that I had enough resume customers that I didn’t need to write criteria anymore, so I stopped.
+I’d previously offered a selection criteria service because HEAPS of people wanted criteria and I always had a very steady stream of customers.
+The thing is, writing selection criteria is heaps tricky and takes 3 X as long.
+I was fortunate enough that I had enough customers that I didn’t need to write criteria anymore, so I stopped.

 I bundled my criteria into a DIY Package: